Clinics & Services

 A reminder is sent when your smear is due.
 If you wish to be excluded from the cervical smear screening programme, please come and discuss it with the practice nurse.
 Please do not just ignore the letter.
 If you still wish to be excluded from the screening programme you will be asked to sign a form to inform the health authority of your wish.
 The smear result will be posted to you directly.

 Minor operations are offered by arrangement with your own doctor.
 For legal reasons, an adult must accompany anyone under 16.
 You will be asked to sign a consent form.

 These are held every Thursday at 2.00pm at St Nicholas' Surgery.
 For your convenience, practice nurses will give childhood vaccinations at any of their general clinics at all our surgeries.
 You can get information on the childhood vaccination schedule in the health & lifestyle section on this webpage.

 All babies registered with the practice will receive an appointment by post to see a doctor shortly after the age of six weeks.
 The health visitor will carry out other child health surveillance on the basis of need.
 The doctor will see children at the request of the health visitor or parents should a developmental concern arise.

 Cryotherapy clinics are held at St Nicholas' Surgery for the treatment of warts etc, you must see a doctor first for an appointment.

 Diabetic clinics are held at all surgeries.
-Sister Lorimer, Sister Moss & Sister Smith run them.
+Sisters Smith, Sister Guy & Mounce run them.
 Diabetic patients are invited to attend for regular check-ups.
 It is important to attend for monitoring, advice and support.
 Practice nurses are always available for additional advice.

 Once a year diabetic patients are invited to attend the retinal camera screening.
 This is extremely important to prevent visual impairment and blindness.
 It is important that you attend the clinic even if you are seeing your own doctor regularly.